johnnyy5929/sep10-freedom-project/blog/entry02.md

 ##### 11/27/23

-## Content Learning about Hardware of Cooking
+## Content Learning about Software and Hardware of Cooking

+So for the first blog entry I talked about why I choose cooking, now I finished the Researching part and is on the brainstorm.